-We have applied to list our common stock on the New York Stock Exchange under the symbol "WEAV".
+Our common stock has been approved for listing on the New York Stock Exchange under the symbol "WEAV".

 Transfer Agent and Registrar

 The transfer agent and registrar for our common stock is Computershare Trust Company, N.A.
 The transfer agent's address is 250 Royall Street, Canton, Massachusetts 02021.